What they do

 To become a radio producer, you usually need to gain a qualification in broadcasting, media, communications or a related area.

-You can also complete a traineeship.
-The Broadcasting (Radio) traineeship usually takes 12 months to complete.
+You can also complete a traineeship in broadcasting.
+The broadcasting (radio) (level 3 and level 4) traineeships usually take 12 months to complete.

 Apprenticeships and traineeships